 IMMIGRATION AND MOB JUSTICE IN AMERICA

 Prologue: “New Orleans is overrun.”
 WILLIAM PARKERSON bemoans the influx of “tramps and paupers” who flood the city to replace slave labor.
-Putting its faith in “the good people of New Orleans,” Parkerson and the Council of Fifty (ENSEMBLE) implores the city’s Sicilian residents to “dig out the criminals of your race.”
+Parkerson and the "good people of New Orleans" (ENSEMBLE) implores the city’s Sicilian residents to “dig out the criminals of your race.”

 First Scene: October 15, 1890; just before midnight.
 DAVID HENNESSY and BILLY O’CONNOR stroll through a sultry evening mist.
 Hennessy sings an aria of his city, one’s path through its grime and struggle, and his expansive future plans, now that he’s on the other side. (“Nothing like the October air in New Orleans”).
 The two shake hands and part ways.
 Gunfire rends the night; a bloodied, staggering Hennessy curses and fires at his hidden assailants, then calls out to his friend before collapsing.